 Sheila Mitchell is an expert in strategic planning, operations, and program and personnel management in the international development arena.
 Her work represents a unique integration of public health and business skills.
 She has worked as a consultant for the World Health Organization, the World Bank and several other United Nations agencies, as well as governments and nonprofit organizations.
 She currently consults in nonprofit management and is an active volunteer disaster responder and instructor with the American Red Cross.
 She has served on advisory and governing boards for the Avahan Project of the Bill & Melinda Gates Foundation, InsideNGO and several indigenous nongovernmental organization boards.

-Ms. Mitchell joined the FHI 360 Board of Directors in 2014.
-She chairs the Corporate Officer Compensation Committee and the Human Resources Committee.
+Mitchell joined the FHI 360 Board of Directors in 2014.